makschernetskyi/integration_bee_ELO/Readme.md

 # Elo Simulation System

-This project implements an Elo-based rating system simulation designed to explore suitable configurations for ranking players in the Integration Bee competition.
-It provides tools to simulate single-elimination tournaments, calculate dynamic player ratings, and periodically decay ratings toward the mean to reflect long-term stability.
+This projects creates a sandbox for simulating elo rankings and finding the most suitable solutions for new areas where it wasn't used before.
+It includes not only simulation, but also experimenting with different elo and elo-like approaches, optimization for best parameters and construction of suitable metrics.

 ## Introduction

+This projest appeared as part of the idea to standardize Integration bees across different universities in the world. starting form integration bee austria.
-The Integration Bee is a mathematical competition requiring a precise, dynamic, and fair ranking system to evaluate participants' skill levels.
-This project adapts the Elo rating system to address the unique challenges posed by such competitions, ensuring meaningful updates to player rankings after each event while maintaining a balance between long-term stability and responsiveness to recent performances.
+The Integration Bee is a prestige calculus competition requiring a precise, dynamic, and fair ranking system to evaluate participants' skill levels.
+This project adapts the Elo rating system to address the challenges posed by such competitions, ensuring meaningful updates to player rankings after each event while maintaining a balance between long-term stability and responsiveness to recent performances.

 ## The Elo Rating System